frankhecker/gettingdatacoursera/CodeBook.md

 Adding Activity Labels and Descriptive Variable Names
 -----------------------------------------------------

-The activity numeric codes in the data (from 1 to 6) were replaced by the activity labels (from `activity_labels.txt`).
+The activity numeric codes in the data (with values from 1 to 6) were replaced by the activity labels (from `activity_labels.txt`).

 Descriptive variable names were created based on the variable names in the original data set (from `features.txt`).
 The original variable